evkx/evkx.github.io/content/models/volkswagen/id.4/ID.4_Pro_4MOTION/_index.md

 ## Performance

-With overboost, the Volkswagen ID.4 GTX 4MOTION has a maximum power of 220KW (299hp).
-Without overboost, it is 195KW (265hp).
-The torque is 460nm with overboost and 425 without overboost.
-The 0-100km/h sprint (0-62mph) is performed in 6,3 seconds with overboost and 6,9 seconds without overboost.
+The Volkswagen ID.4 Pro 4MOTION has a maximum power of 195KW (265hp).
+The total torque is 425nm.
+The 0-100km/h sprint (0-62mph) is performed in 6,9 seconds.
 The top speed is 180 kph.

 ## Battery, range, and charging